 Glenn Goode, “The Fiberglass Man,” loved fiberglass beings of all shapes and sizes.
 In front of his business he proudly displayed two muffler men, a Uniroyal Gal, and two Big John statues that he collected and restored over the years.
-It’s a gathering of fiberglass giants you won’t want to miss on a Texas road trip.
+Glenn Goode’s Big People is a gathering of fiberglass giants you won’t want to miss on a Texas road trip.

 13. World’s Largest Killer Bee